chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-04-24-Cloud-Architecture-Challenge-Lab.md

 Return to the Spinnaker UI and click **Pipelines** to watch the pipeline start to deploy the image to production.

-{% include picture.html height="741" img="qwiklabs/qwiklab-GSP314-spinnaker-deploy" ext="png"%}
+{% include picture.html height="741" img="qwiklabs/qwiklab-GSP314-spinnaker-deploy.png"%}

 Once the pipeline completes, the color of the sample application has changed from orange to blue in the canary deployment, click **Check my progress** to verify **Task 3**.